Why we work in Somalia

-Since 1991 Somalia, with a population of around 10 million people, has been riven by internal conflict and without an effective central government.
-During the major periods of conflict more than a million people lost their homes and many fled to neighbouring countries and to Europe.
+Since 1991 Somalia has been riven by internal conflict and without an effective central government.
 In 2000 the relatively peaceful areas of Somaliland and Puntland in the north of the country effectively broke away from the rest of Somalia, which remained ravaged by internal strife.
-Since 2012, when a new internationally recognised government was formed in Mogadishu, the situation has stabilised, but the peace is fragile and Somalia faces many challenges as it seeks to rebuild.
+Today the situation has stabilised, but the peace is fragile and Somalia faces many challenges as it seeks to rebuild.

 Somalia’s economy is weak with 60% of the population relying on pastoral livestock farming and GPD per capita at just $284 against a sub-Saharan average of $1,300 (last available statistics from 2012).
 The economy relies heavily on aid and remittances from the diaspora.